 4. You want your child to pay themselves

 Parents can be considered reasonable in asking their children to pay for part of their education.
-However, this plan’s drawback is that they might not attend a school or finish their studies due to the eventual financial burden becoming too demanding.
+However, this plan’s drawback is that they might not attend school or finish their studies due to the eventual financial burden becoming too demanding.
 Students who work part-time during the school year can get their grades affected.
 On the other hand, they might still graduate but with large student debts in the end.

 5. RESP grants ineligibility